© MMXI V.1.1.0

 I closed my eye and went back to sleep.

-After I had been discharged from the Wascana Rehabilitation Hospital in late August 2000 where I had been recovering from a hemorrhagic stroke, I went to Katepwa Lake with my brother, Bruce, my mother and sister to shut up the cottage for the winter.
+After I had been discharged from the Wascana Rehabilitation Hospital in late August 2000, where I had been recovering from a hemorrhagic stroke, I went to Katepwa Lake with my brother, Bruce.
+We joined our mother and sister to shut up the cottage for the winter.

 On the way back to Regina, taking the road to Indian Head, we passed Alport’s cottage.
 Bruce spotted some Alports out in the yard, slammed on the brakes, parked and got out of the car to visit with his friends.